 - Brace for impact: How you are sitting at the moment of impact in a car accident can be the difference between walking away and suffering broken bones or worse.
 If you know an impact is coming, face straight ahead and sit yourself so your head and back are squarely against the seat and headrest – this will distribute the impact over a large area of your body.
 Next, tighten your muscles and hold onto the steering wheel firmly – as an impact forces your muscles to relax, the force is distributed even more throughout your body.
 Lastly, keep your wrists flat and straight out, like you are holding onto a cup; do not bend your wrists, as this could cause them to break.

 In an ideal world, you will never have to use the proper techniques to minimize harm in a car accident.
 In reality, it could be pertinent to the next time you drive.
 Remember that there are people who can help you after you are in a crash, though.
-Contact our Joplin, Springfield, and Rogers/Bentonville car accident lawyers from Johnson, Vorhees & Martucci for reliable legal counsel.
+Contact our Joplin and Springfield car accident lawyers from Johnson, Vorhees & Martucci for reliable legal counsel.
 During a free initial consultation, we can explain how you may be able to receive maximum compensation for your injuries and damages.